 - financially responsible for any other family members

-Download and complete form EEA (PR) if you can’t apply online.
+You’ll need to download and complete form EEA (PR) instead.
 You can also include close or extended family members on this form.

-Post it to the Home Office address on the form, with the £65 fee and supporting documents listed.
+Post it to the Home Office address on the form, with the £65 fee and your supporting documents.